balena-io/docs/pages/learn/develop/multicontainer.md

 ### Core dumps for containers

-{{ $names.os.upper }} v2.113.31 and later, by default, will not generate core dump files when a container crashes.
+BalenaOS v2.113.31 and later, by default, will not generate core dump files when a container crashes.
 This prevents a buggy container that is crash looping to fill up all available storage space on a device.

 [Core dumps][core-dump-link] are files with the contents of the memory used by a process at the time it crashes.
 They are a relatively advanced troubleshooting tool, particularly useful for low-level debugging of programs written in languages that compile to native code.
 For example, a tool like the `gdb` debugger can read a core dump and provide a stack trace showing the sequence of functions calls that led to the crash.